Sewing machine: Stitches

-Lockstitch

 Lockstitch is the familiar stitch performed by most household sewing machines and most industrial "single needle" sewing machines, using two threads, one passed through a needle and one coming from a bobbin or shuttle.
-Each thread stays on the same side of the material being sewn, interlacing with the other thread at each needle hole by means of a bobbin driver.
+Each thread stays on its own side of the material while being sewn, interlacing with the other thread at each needle hole by means of a bobbin driver.
 As a result, a lockstitch can be formed anywhere on the material being sewn; it does not need to be near an edge.

-Overlock

-Overlock also known as "serging" or "serger stitch", can be formed with two to four threads, one or two needles, and one or two loopers.
+Overlock, also known as "serging" or "serger stitch", can be formed with two to four threads, one or two needles, and one or two loopers.
 Overlock sewing machines are usually equipped with knives that trim or create the edge immediately in front of the stitch formation.
 Household and industrial overlock machines are commonly used for garment seams in knit or stretchy fabrics, for garment seams where the fabric is light enough that the seam does not need to be pressed open, and for protecting edges against raveling.
 Machines using two to four threads are most common, and frequently one machine can be configured for several varieties of overlock stitch.
 Overlock machines with five or more threads usually make both a chainstitch with one needle and one looper, and an overlock stitch with the remaining needles and loopers.
 This combination is known as a "safety stitch".
 A similar machine used for stretch fabrics is called a mock safety.

-Coverstitch

 Coverstitch is formed by two or more needles and one or two loopers.
 Like lockstitch and chainstitch, coverstitch can be formed anywhere on the material being sewn.
 One looper manipulates a thread below the material being sewn, forming a bottom cover stitch against the needle threads.
 An additional looper above the material can form a top cover stitch simultaneously.
 The needle threads form parallel rows, while the looper threads cross back and forth all the needle rows.
 Coverstitch is so-called because the grid of crossing needle and looper threads covers raw seam edges, much as the overlock stitch does.
 It is widely used in garment construction, particularly for attaching trims and flat seaming where the raw edges can be finished in the same operation as forming the seam.